Non-fiction Pulps Review

 The book gives fairly detailed coverage of the three men’s lives and careers.
 While there wasn’t anything I wasn’t already aware of, I was impressed by the breadth of coverage.
 We also learn about the development of Weird Tales as well.

 With HPL, we learn of his youth and upbringing.
 His early work in amateur journalism.
-I think most might be surprised that his earliest works actually appeared then before being published in Weird Tales and other pulps.
+I think most might be surprised that his earliest works actually appeared there before being published in Weird Tales and other pulps.
 His marriage and later life is covered up to his passing.

 We then move to CAS, covering his life and career.
 CAS thought of himself as mainly a poet and got into writing fiction to help support himself and his parents.
 And you’ll learn why.